Createyourfreeacc/Beook2PDF/README.md

 # Beook2PDF

-A Windows application that exports content from the DRM-protected Beook e-learning platform to PDF format.
+A Windows application that exports content from the DRM-protected Beook e-learning platform to PDF.

 <div align="center">